p-ssanders/gitops-reference/README.md

 For each subdirectory (i.e.: application), Flux automatically creates:

 1. A namespace for the application
-1. A Flux `GitRepository` in the application's namespace that watches for changes in the application's repository, and verifies commit signatures against the PGP keys generated during onboarding -- the first step in signed provenance
+1. A Flux `GitRepository` in the application's namespace that watches for changes in the application's repository

+Threats "A: Submit unauthorized change" and "B: compromise source repo" are mitigated at this point because:
+1. Unauthorized changes can be committed, but only commits signed with the PGP keys produced during onboarding will result in the `GitRepository` being in a healthy state.
+For purposes of this demonstration, we can assume two-person review occurred.
+1. The source repo is protected by a SOPS/PGP-encrypted SSH key, and hosted on GitHub.
+Only users with access to the `flux-system` namespace have access the decryption key.
+The `flux-system` namespace has been secured according to Flux's [Multi-tenancy Lockdown](https://fluxcd.io/flux/installation/#multi-tenancy-lockdown) guidance.